AnonHacker1991/IP_Scanning/README.md

     - SVM
     - KNN: KNeighbors
     - Naive Bayes

 We have used these ML algorithms to compare our results and see the accuracy.
+These are prebuilt in Python.
+We need to import libraries and use them.
+We just need to train and test the model.